Table of Contents

 Infection prevention and control.
 Effective July 1, 2025, BHC programs are now expected to track infection surveillance, environmental hygiene, water and ventilation, PPE supply, and outbreak response with the same rigor medical settings have used for years.
 Annual competency for any staff with direct client contact is required.

 Workplace violence prevention.
-The BHC workplace violence standards took effect July 1, 2024 and continue to be a surveyor focus.
+Per R3 Report Issue 42, the BHC workplace violence standards took effect July 1, 2024.
 They require a designated leader, a multidisciplinary team, an annual worksite analysis, an incident reporting system that rolls up to governance, and follow-up support for victims and witnesses including trauma counseling.
+The Joint Commission states that “prevalence of workplace violence in BHC settings is high and has increased in recent years,” and surveyors are treating this as a live focus area.

 Accreditation Participation (APR.01.03.01).
-Organizations must demonstrate active, year-round participation in accreditation, and must notify the Joint Commission within 30 days of any change in ownership, licensure, or key services.
-For PE-backed platforms doing tuck-in acquisitions, this is the standard that quietly creates the most exposure.
-AHS has seen post-close findings on deals as small as $3M in enterprise value where the 30-day clock was missed during diligence-to-close handoff.
+Organizations must demonstrate active, year-round participation in accreditation, and someone on the compliance team must notify the Joint Commission in writing within 30 calendar days of any change in ownership, licensure, capacity, or key services.
+For PE-backed platforms doing tuck-in acquisitions in Florida, Texas, and Arizona, this is the standard that quietly creates the most exposure.
+AHS has seen post-close findings on deals as small as $3M in enterprise value where the 30-day clock was missed during the diligence-to-close handoff.

 What AHS is telling clients to do before their next survey window